 But back home, things look different - since Forex cards are not the preferred option for daily transactions and have multiple options to choose from, it becomes difficult for students to choose the one that's best for them.

 We did a little homework and analyzed the best forex cards in India and did a detailed forex card comparison to make it easy for you.
-In this article, you get to know all about a forex card is, how a forex card work, the multiple options you have, along with the pros and cons of each card.
+In this article, you get to know all about what a forex card is, how a forex card work, the multiple options you have, along with the pros and cons of each card.
 So, let's begin!

 What is a Forex card?

 Choosing your forex card from the best forex cards in India might be tricky, as some offer single currency options while some offer multi-currency ones.
 Some are designed for frequent travelers, and some are ideal for students.
 Selecting the forex card most suitable for your needs and preferences would require a meticulous analysis and an elaborate forex card comparison.

 Thomas Cook Forex Card

 As a renowned player in the travel space, Thomas Cook offers not only one of the best forex cards in India, but also various travel-related financial services encompassing foreign exchange, corporate travel, visa, passport, and insurance services.
-Among its mainstream offerings is its forex cards which come in two variants - Borderless prepaid card and One currency card.
+Its forex cards come in two variants - Borderless prepaid card and One currency card.